Himdeunn/FuShop/README.md

-<h1 align="center">⌜ The Peace Travel | Web Design ⌟</h1>
+<h1 align="center">⌜ FuShop | Web Design ⌟</h1>
 <p align="center">
-    The Peace Travel, the cutting-edge frontend codebase for a premium and eco-conscious travel experience.
-Embark on a journey where advanced luxury seamlessly integrates with sustainable innovation.
+    FuShop is a frontend project for an online shopping platform.
+The project is designed to provide an intuitive and responsive user experience.
+We focus on the UI design and frontend features without involving backend development.
 </p>

 ---